aetperf/aetperf.github.io/_posts/2023-12-12-Lyon-s-Digital-Terrain-Model-with-IGN-Data.md

 - Python
 ---

-The data comes from this IGN page : https://geoservices.ign.fr/rgealti
+In this post, we explore how to extract, organize, and analyze high-resolution Digital Terrain Model (DTM) data from IGN (Institut national de l'information géographique et forestière).

 This Digital Terrain Model (DTM) provides a detailed grid-based depiction of the topography of the entire French territory on a large scale.
 Regular updates are obtained from surveys conducted using airborne LIDAR or aerial image correlation.
 For our purposes, we will be working with the 5-meter resolution option, although a 1-meter resolution is also available.

+The data comes from this IGN page : https://geoservices.ign.fr/rgealti

+## System and package versions

 OS and package versions:

     Python version       : 3.11.6
     OS                   : Linux
     Machine              : x86_64

     contextily           : 1.4.0
     geopandas            : 0.14.1
     matplotlib           : 3.8.2